↑ Like this article? Support us with a single click of the AD

 Elmore Lee Banks – –

-Standing down an aisle, he saw the cashier fear and Elmore thought it was a robbery.
-Standing still, he nervously waited for a yell, or maybe see the cashier duck.
-Nothing happened.
+From the aisle he saw the cashier’s face frozen in fear.
+Elmore thought it was a robbery.
+Standing quiet, he nervously waited for the cashier’s yell, or maybe see him duck.
+Nothing.

-Elmore walked up to see an elderly woman, who towards him.
-“Don’t you know me?”, the woman asked
+Elmore walked up.
+An elderly black woman turned towards him.
+“Don’t you know me?”

 “No”, and she slapped Elmore across the face.

-The woman ran out the door with a speed not fitting her feeble look.
-Elmore running after, out onto the empty streets and she was gone.
+The woman went out the door with speed not fitting her feeble look.
+Elmore running out onto an empty street.
+She was gone.
 He looked up and watched in shocked silence as the old woman flew up and over the wall of Saint Louis #1 Cemetery.

 Marie’s mercy – –

 When Marie was still alive two men were convicted for killing a slave girl.
-Their hanging was set days later and drew a large crowd who gathered around double gallows eager to see justice be done.
+Their hanging was set days later and drew a large crowd.
+Everyone gathered around a double gallows to see justice be done.

 All was calm until the executioner arrived.
-Everything stopped as rust colored clouds filled the once blue sky.
-Thunder exploded and lightning split the clouds.
-Some women screamed.
+Rust colored clouds filled the once blue sky.
+Thunder exploded and lightning split them as some women screamed.

 Then as quick as it came, the storm was gone.

-The executioner gained his wits and still pulled that lever, releasing the trap door and the condemned men fell… and both of them went right through the tight nooses, landing safely on the ground.
+The executioner gained his wits and pulled that lever.
+The trap door released and the condemned men fell… right through their tight and proper nooses.
+Landing safely on the ground.

 The great Voodoo Queen’s power is respected today as much as it was back then.
 Something that would make Marie Laveau very happy.